ivannissimrch/ivannissimrch/README.md

 # Hi, I'm Ivan Rebolledo. 👋

 Welcome to my GitHub profile!
-I'm a self-taught front-end developer also I'm a dog and cat lover, and I enjoy Latin dancing, especially bachata.
+I'm a self-taught front-end developer, and dog and cat lover, and I enjoy Latin dancing, especially bachata.

 ## About Me

 I'm a self-taught front-end developer.
-I'm working on improving my coding abilities, and I've been working with a code mentor who has guided me in my learning journey.
+I'm improving my coding abilities, and I've been working with a code mentor who has guided me in my learning journey.
 Also, I'm participating as a front-end developer at a Chingu voyage to learn how to work on a team.

 ## Tech Stack